ruudwelten/wtwt/README.md

 ## License

-This project and the Lumen framework are open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project and the Laravel framework are open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).